Medical Benefits for Employees & Their Legal Rights

 Under the Affordable Care Act ("Obamacare"), businesses with 50 or more full-time employees or equivalents are required to offer affordable health coverage to at least 95% of their full-time employees.
 Businesses that do not comply may be fined.

 Group health plans covered by ERISA are employee welfare benefit plans that provide medical benefits coverage for those who participate, their spouses, and their dependents.
 This includes coverage for prescription drugs, hospitalization, illness, vision, and dental care.
 Group health plans offer employees benefits by using funds in a plan trust, buying insurance from a group market issuer, or by “self-funding” from an employer’s assets.

-Under ERISA, the plan manager owe a fiduciary duty to the plan participants and must meet specific standards of conduct.
+Under ERISA, the plan manager owes a fiduciary duty to the plan participants and must meet specific standards of conduct.
 Fiduciary status is based on the functions a person or entity performs for the plan.
-Certain functions involving business decisions are not considered as fiduciary action.
+Certain functions involving business decisions are not considered fiduciary actions.
 These include the decisions to amend a plan, terminate a plan, establish a plan or determine a benefit package.
-However, those who use discretion to implement decisions, acting on behalf of the plan, may be a fiduciary.
+However, those who use discretion to implement decisions, acting on behalf of the plan, may be fiduciaries.

 Amendments to ERISA